Rajpratik71/volatility-wiki/Volatility-Usage.md

 ### Configuration Files

-Configuration files are typically "volatilityrc" in the current directory or ~/.volatilityrc (user's home directory), or at user specified path (using the --conf-file option).
+Configuration files are typically "`volatilityrc`" in the current directory or `~/.volatilityrc` (user's home directory), or at user specified path (using the `--conf-file` option).
 An example of the file contents is shown below:

     [DEFAULT]
     PROFILE=Win7SP0x86
     LOCATION=file:///tmp/myimage.img
     KDBG=0x82944c28

-* *Note:* Other plugin flags may be utilized in this way, for example `KPCR`, `DTB` or `PLUGINS`.
+**Note:** Other plugin flags may be utilized in this way, for example `KPCR`, `DTB` or `PLUGINS`.
 When exporting variables, simply prefix `VOLATILITY_` before the flag name (e.g. `VOLATILITY_KPCR`).
 Otherwise, the flag name remains the same when adding it to the configuration file.

 ## Enabling Debug Messages

-If something isn't happening in Volatility the way you'd expect, try running the command with -d/--debug.
+If something isn't happening in Volatility the way you'd expect, try running the command with `-d/--debug`.
 This will enable the printing of debug messages to standard error.
-If you **really** need to debug Volatility (as in using pdb debugger), then add -d -d -d to your commands.
+If you **really** need to debug Volatility (as in using `pdb` debugger), then add `-d -d -d` to your commands.

 ## Using the Cache

+**Note:** *Caching has been disabled at this time.*

 The cache allows Volatility to store arbitrary objects and constants for later retrieval.
 This can include, DTB, KDBG, or KPCR addresses, entire x86 page translation tables, or even hibernation decompression data structures.
-To enable use of the cache, add --cache to your commands.
-This feature pickles (serializes) the data in files on your disk, so if you want to choose the location of cache files, use --cache-directory.
+To enable use of the cache, add `--cache` to your commands.
+This feature pickles (serializes) the data in files on your disk, so if you want to choose the location of cache files, use `--cache-directory`.
 For more information, see the caching system page in the developer guide for your release version.

 ## Setting the Timezone

 Timestamps extracted from memory can either be in system-local time, or in Universal Time Coordinates (UTC).
 If they're in UTC, Volatility can be instructed to display them in a time zone of the analyst's choosing.
-To choose a timezone, use one of the standard timezone names (such as Europe/London, US/Eastern or most [Olson timezones](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)) with the --tz=TIMEZONE flag.
+To choose a timezone, use one of the standard timezone names (such as Europe/London, US/Eastern or most [Olson timezones](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)) with the `--tz=TIMEZONE` flag.
 Volatility attempts to use  [pytz](http://pytz.sourceforge.net/) if installed, otherwise it uses [tzset](http://docs.python.org/2/library/time.html#time.tzset).

 Please note that specifying a timezone will not affect how system-local times are displayed.
 If you identify a time that you know is UTC-based, please file it as an issue in the issue tracker.